Value of award: £300

 - Involve short and, ideally, long term management of patients with dental anomalies

 - Involve comprehensive treatment provision for patients with significant medical histories

 - Involve diagnostic and treatment approaches for patients presenting with rare or unusual oral pathology

 It is expected that presenters will have personally performed some of the treatment, not just undertaken a diagnostic work up, for the patient they present.

-An abstract should be submitted electronically to the BSPD Conference Abstract and Prize Committee (CAPC) by the deadline given on the conference website in which the paper is to be presented.
+An abstract should be submitted electronically to the BSPD Conference Abstract and Prize Committee (CAPC) by 31 March of the year in which the paper is to be presented.
 Abstracts should adhere to the format required for conference abstracts as described in the submission process.